-At this point, your code gets a route from the Google Maps API, calculates the distance between the two points, and logs the distance.
+At this point, your code pulls a route from the Google Maps API, calculates the distance between the two points, and logs the distance.

-In this video, you will create code that gets the addresses from your spreadsheet.
+In this video, you will create code that gets the addresses from your spreadsheet, so you won’t have to hard code every potential housing option.

 By the end of this video, your program will return the calculated distance between two points on your spreadsheet.